zilongshanren/programmers-guide/outline.md

     * Examples

 13. Advanced Topics
-    * Best Practice - Optimization, memory, performance, profiling
+    * Best Practice - optimization, memory, performance, profiling
     * Sound
     * SQLite
     * Subclass Cocos2d-x classes
     * Data structures (i.e Vector)
-    * Custom OpenGL (what to cover here?
+    * Custom OpenGL and Shaders (what to cover here?
 CustomCommand?)
     * c++11 usage
     * rendering pipeline (notes about this in the wiki)
     * networking - curl, http
+    * ccConfig.h (include and the defines that you can enable for debugging memory leaks, drawing, etc.)
+    * file system access
+    * resolution independence